-Leading law firm Linklaters achieved climate neutrality and boosted staff loyalty and engagement by investing in high quality climate and development projects with ClimateCare.
-The firm’s Climate Neutral Programme is involving and inspiring its people with exciting opportunities – such as pro bono legal work for a carbon reduction project – that demonstrate a clear commitment to sustainability.
+Leading law firm Linklaters achieved carbon neutrality in 2017 and boosted staff loyalty and engagement by investing in high quality climate and development projects with ClimateCare.

 About the client

 Linklaters is a global law firm with a purpose of bringing legal certainty to a changing world.
-The firm’s holistic approach to sustainability spans protecting human rights, conserving the environment and supporting communities.
-It also seeks to contribute towards the UN’s 2030 Sustainable Development Goals (SDGs) and encourages its 5,440 workforce to understand how they can play their part.
+As a leading adviser on ESG-related matters, the firm aims to ‘practise what we preach’ and so leadership in human rights, social engagement and carbon reduction are key.
+Since 2015, it has used the UN’s Sustainable Development Goals (SDGs) as a framework for its sustainability efforts and encourages its over 6,000 people to understand how they can play their part.

 What we did